Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

 discrete, or sequential.
 For each entry, the specified *color* can be any of the 140 pre-defined colors (see below) or a color name defined by the dump_modify color option.
+The *N* setting is how many color entries follow.
+The format of each color entry depends on whether the color map style is continuous, discrete, or sequential.
+For each entry, the specified *color* can be any of the 140 pre-defined colors (see below) or a color name defined by the dump_modify color option.

+For *continuous* color maps, each entry has a *value* and a *color*\ .
+The *value* is either a number within the *lo/hi* range of values or *min* or *max*\ .
+The *value* for the first entry must be *min* and the *value* for the last entry must be *max*\ .
+In-between entries must have increasing numeric values.
+There must be 2 or more entries.
+Note that numeric values are specified either as absolute numbers or as fractions (0.0 to 1.0) of the range, depending on the "a" or "f" in the style setting for the color map.
 For *continuous* color maps, each entry has a *value* and a *color*\ .
 The *value* is either a number within the *lo/hi* range of values or *min* or *max*\ .
 The *value* for the first entry must be *min* and